js-advancers/learning-javascript-together/README.md

 7. Has being part of this group affected your coding and your life? personal thought/opinions (2 sentences)

--   personal answer from each participant
+-   personal answer from each of the participants

 8. What do you love to give to the group as individuals?